Shareaza: Modes

 Shareaza has three user modes.
 The first one is for normal users.
 This mode is the default mode and provides a clean, trimmed GUI.
-Users will not be able to make major changes to settings in this mode, but will be able to make use of the most essential functions, like searching and downloading.
+Users will not be able to make major changes to settings in this mode but will be able to make use of the most essential functions, like searching and downloading.
 The second mode is for power users.
-It provides more access to network and advanced settings, but can also break your connection to the networks.
+It provides more access to network and advanced settings but can also break your connection to the networks.
 The third mode is the windowed mode.
 In this mode, users can see different tabs (windows) simultaneously, providing a lot of control about the things happening.
 This mode also makes it possible to personalize the look of the client to perfectly fit the needs of the respective user.

 IRC

 Shareaza contains a built-in IRC (chat) client which allows users to communicate with each other.
 There are channels in several languages for support and help.
-These channels are located on the P2PChat servers and can also by joined by any normal IRC client or via a Java addon on the Shareaza homepage.
+These channels are located on the P2PChat servers and can also be joined by any normal IRC client or via a Java addon on the Shareaza homepage.

 History

 In mid-2002 Stokes released the first version of a gnutella client he had written and dubbed "Shareaza".
 It was from the beginning a client with the aim of having features other gnutella clients did not have.
 Over the next two years Stokes coded in support for the eDonkey 2000 network, BitTorrent and a rewritten gnutella-based protocol which he named Gnutella2.

 On June 1, 2004 Stokes released the Shareaza source code under the GPL-2.0-or-later license (which coincided with the release of Shareaza version 2.0).
-Shareaza joined LimeWire, Gnucleus, and others as an open source client on the gnutella network.
+Shareaza joined LimeWire, Gnucleus, and others as an open-source client on the Gnutella network.

 Since the beginning Shareaza was advertised as "completely free.
 No ads, no spyware, no guilting you to upgrade to a commercial version", stating that the developers "[couldn't] stand that kind of crap."
 It has remained as such in each subsequent release.

 From the first version Shareaza has supported swarming, metadata, library management, and automatic file hashing.